listr2/listr2/docs/repository/contributions.md

 - [x] Create an issue for a preliminary discussion or link the existing issue.
 - [x] Read/Search existing issues and the provided documentation.
 - [x] Provide the implementation, and a pull request whenever finalized.
+- [x] Follow guidelines enforced by `git-hooks` of linting, tests, and commit convention, which is [Angular conventional commits](https://www.conventionalcommits.org/).
 - [ ] Add tests whenever or if possible.
 - [ ] Update the documentation.